We have a wide variety of personally created handouts available in our clinic that we will be glad to provide you during your appointment.

 I think I have multiple allergies and want testing to multiple foods randomly

 According to the guidelines published by both the Canadian, American and European allergy societies, not only is random food panel testing not recommended, it actually has a potential for causing significant harm.
-Dr Hadi abides by those guidelines.
+We abide by those guidelines.

 Food allergy testing is only recommended if prior ingestion of that food has caused symptoms suggestive of an IgE mediated reaction, which classically presents with difficulty breathing, vomiting, rapid onset of a full body rash etc. In that case, we would indeed test you to the food in question.